We welcome everybody to come and dance with us. Here are the answers to some of the frequently asked questions about square dancing and our club.

 New calls are taught progressively, building on the previous lessons so it’s easier to learn if you attend all the classes.
 But life gets in the way.
 When you miss a class we’ll be happy to help you catch up when you return.

 What does it cost?

-Our classes, called Essential Mainstream, takes about 15 lessons for dancers to become comfortable with the calls.
+Our classes, called Condensed Teaching Order, takes about 17 lessons for dancers to become comfortable with most of the 60+ Mainstream calls.
 Each class costs $10, (that’s less than the cost of a movie ticket).
 Graduating Mainstream students receive free membership in Times Squares for the rest of the year in which they graduate.